 We will sleep in the mornings, focus on post-processing in the afternoons, and scout in the evenings right before sunset to plan our night compositions.

-While this is a dedicated astrophotography workshop, you’ll also have the chance to shoot the twilight and sunset during our scouting sessions if you like.
+While this is a dedicated astrophotography workshop, you’ll also have the chance to shoot the twilight and sunset during our scouting sessions.

 On the second day of our Death Valley astrophotography workshop, we will start the day with our first post-processing session.